-Recently, learning-based motion planning [6], [7] has gained the attention of the robotics community with the promise of increased computational efficiency and faster planning times.
+Recently, learning-based motion planning [6], [7] has gained the attention of the robotics community with the promise of increased computational efficiency and faster planning speed.
 Notably, Latent Space Path Planning (LSPP) [8] introduces motion planning via gradient-based optimisation in the latent space of a VAE.
 The success rate of LSPP is commensurate with that of commonly used sampling and gradient-based motion planners, but with significantly reduced planning time.
 By learning a structured latent space using kinematically feasible and easily generated robot states, a learned latent space that is optimised via activation maximisation (AM) [9] can produce diverse and adaptive behaviours [10].
-However, LSPP relies on state-based obstacle representation given known object shape, which does not easily transfer to real-world environments.
+However, LSPP relies on state-based obstacle representation with predefined object shapes, which do not easily transfer to real-world environments.